m-inan/react-native-music-app/README.md

 - Next, previous, shuffle, and replay

 ## Setup instructions
 The download with youtube was removed.
-Instead, you have to put sounds and pictures in correct positions in the data. and you can edit the sample data on the file `data / index.js`.
+Instead, you have to put sounds and pictures in correct positions in the data. and you can edit the sample data on the file `data/index.js`.

 #### Download
 ```console